hugospinelli/typetree/README.rst

     :target: https://pypi.org/project/typetree/

 Generate a type tree view of a Python object's contents and attributes.
-The sub-trees with the same type pattern are grouped together as a repeating structure, which forms a much more compact tree.
+The subtrees with the same type pattern are grouped together as a repeating structure, which forms a much more compact tree.
 This is very useful, for example, for quickly identifying the overall structure of a JSON object, which often contains many repeating type patterns.